ga-curriculum/responsive-design-v2/level-up/functional-hamburger-nav.md

 # ![Responsive Design - Level Up - Functional Hamburger Nav Walkthrough](./assets/hero-functional-hamburger.png)

+**Learning Objective:** By the end of this lesson, the learner will understand how to create a functional hamburger navigation menu using pure CSS.
+This will include using a checkbox for toggling visibility and styling the menu to improve user experience.

 In order to make our navbar functional using pure CSS, we're going to overhaul most of the code from the [Media Queries](../media-queries/README.md) lesson.

 ## Setting up our navbar